 sshcommand to connect to a worker node in the cluster:

-To retrieve a list of the worker nodes in the cluster, see the example of how to retrieve the fully qualified domain name of cluster nodes in the Manage HDInsight by using the Ambari REST API document.
+To retrieve a list of the node names, see the Manage HDInsight by using the Apache Ambari REST API document.

-If the SSH account is secured using a password, you are asked to enter the password and the connection is established.
+If the SSH account is secured using a password, enter the password when connecting.

-The following steps assume a Linux/UNIX based system, and work with Bash on Windows 10.
+The following steps assume a Linux or UNIX-based system, and work with Bash on Windows 10.
 If these steps do not work for your system, you may need to consult the documentation for your SSH client.

 Using a text editor, open